mumez/Historia/doc/Tutorial.md

 an OrderedCollection('1743861291851-0' '1743861348194-0')
 ```

-You can also retrieve only the most recent ones using `snapshotVersionsReversedFromLast:`:
+You can also retrieve only the most recent ones sending `#snapshotVersionsReversedFromLast:`:

 ```Smalltalk
 modelSpace snapshotVersionsReversedFromLast: 2.